RafaelSolVargas/Vulkan/README.md

 - Play musics from Youtube, Spotify and Deezer links (Albums, Artists, Playlists and Tracks).
 - Play musics in multiple discord server at the same time.
 - The player contains buttons to shortcut some commands.
+- Support for the new Discord Slash commands.
-- Search for all musics in Queue using buttons
+- Search for all musics in Queue using buttons.
 - Shortcut the playing of one song using dropdown menu.
 - Manage the loop of one or all playing musics.
 - Manage the order and remove musics from the queue.